Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Introduction

-We show in Section \ref{sec:results} how such an approximation is applicable to Republic of Italy's par-spreads in the time period ranging from 2011 to 2013; \item in Section \ref{sec:fxSymmetry} we show that if we assume for the FX rate the dynamics given in Eq \eqref{eqn:fxX}, then \begin{enumerate}[i)] \item by no-arbitrage considerations, the drift of $\process Z$ is given by
+{We show in Section \ref{sec:results} how such an approximation is applicable to Republic of Italy's par--spreads in the time period ranging from 2011 to 2013;} \item in Section \ref{sec:fxSymmetry} we show that if we assume for the FX rate the dynamics given in Eq \eqref{eqn:fxX}, then \begin{enumerate}[i)] \item by no--arbitrage considerations, the drift of $\process Z$ is given by

-where $r$ is the risk-free rate in the domestic measure and $\hat r $ is the risk-free rate in the contractual measure.
-Alternatively, by symmetry considerations, we could model the reciprocal FX rate $X = \sfrac 1 Z$ using the same type of jump-diffusion process
+where $r$ is the risk--free rate in the {pricing} measure {linked to the liquid currency} and $\hat r $ is the risk--free rate in the {contractual} measure.
+Alternatively, by symmetry considerations, we could model the {reciprocal} FX rate $X = \sfrac 1 Z$ using the same type of jump--diffusion process

 and in this second case we would obtain a drift given by

 where